footballturf/demojavascript/README.md

 ## Install with Claude Code

-Run the canonical guided setup from your terminal:
+Run the canonical guided setup from your terminal:s

 ```bash
 npx ecc-universal setup